Select Page

 Life in West Berlin

-Living in West Berlin during the Cold War was quite different from life in other parts of West Germany.
+The lifestyle of West Berlin at the Cold War period stood apart from West Germany’s other areas.
 Here are some key aspects:

 Freedom and Democracy